West to target Iran's nuclear fuel work

 An Iranian official rejected any demand that Iran suspend enrichment of uranium to 20 percent and close the Fordow site.

-"We see no justification for such a request from the P5+1," the head of Iran's atomic energy organisation, Fereydoun Abbasi-Davani, told the Iranian student news agency.
+"We see no justification for such a request from the P5+1," the head of Iran's atomic energy organization, Fereydoun Abbasi-Davani, told the Iranian student news agency.

 Iran says its nuclear programme is for power generation and producing isotopes for medical purposes, but the U.N.
 Security Council has demanded a full suspension of enrichment, both to the 20 percent and the 3.5 percent level.